AndrianBdn/nginx-auto-acme/README.md

 strict-transport-security: max-age=63072000; includeSubDomains
 ```

-Mentioning 'strict-transport-security' anywhere inside a nginx-auto-acme config will result the header not being added automatically.
+Mentioning 'strict-transport-security' anywhere (in comments) inside a nginx-auto-acme config will result the header not being added automatically.

-Mentioning 'nginx-auto-acme-sts-preload' anywhere in nginx-auto-acme config will make the STS header contain 'preload' directive.
+Mentioning 'nginx-auto-acme-sts-preload' in comments of nginx-auto-acme config will make the STS header contain 'preload' directive.

 ```
 strict-transport-security: max-age=63072000; includeSubDomains; preload
 ```

+## QUIC / HTTP3

+Set env QUIC=1 (enables for all hosts) or mention `nginx-auto-acme-quic' in comments of server config to enable QUIC and HTTP3.
+Don't forget to forward UDP ports in docker-compose.

 ## Acknowledgments